Naruto Uzumaki: In the Boruto series

-In the spin-off manga Naruto: The Seventh Hokage and the Scarlet Spring, Naruto and his allies go to defeat a new Akatsuki organization as Sasuke fears Kaguya's allies might try to attack them.
+In the spin-off manga Naruto: The Seventh Hokage and the Scarlet Spring, Naruto and his allies go to defeat a new Akatsuki organization led by the so-called Uchiha known as Shin Uchiha, as Sasuke fears Kaguya's allies might try to attack them.
 In Boruto: Naruto the Movie (2015), which takes place after the series' epilogue, Naruto's Hokage status strains his relationship with his son Boruto as his duties often kept him from his family.
-During the ninja examinations, Naruto is abducted by Kaguya's descendants, Momoshiki and Kinshiki, and then saved by his son Boruto, Sasuke, and the Kage, before helping his son to destroy Momoshiki.
+During the ninja examinations, Naruto is abducted by Kaguya's clanmates, Momoshiki and Kinshiki, and then saved by his son Boruto, Sasuke, and the Kage, before helping his son to destroy Momoshiki.
 Across this fight, Naruto and Boruto reconcile.
 In Boruto: Naruto Next Generations, the manga starts in a distant future where Naruto is implied to be dead or missing in action by an enemy of Boruto, Kawaki.
-In the anime before Boruto became a ninja, Naruto often made appearances with his new family.
+In the anime, before Boruto became a ninja, Naruto often made appearances with his new family.
 In the manga, a younger Kawaki is adopted by Naruto when the teenager becomes a fugitive from the group Kara.
-Naruto clashes with the members from Kara to protect his children, to which the village fears the Ōtsutsuki clan planning to attack again through Kara's members as well like Boruto and Kawaki who share a cursed mark known as Karma.
-In the fight against Kara's leader Isshiki Ōtsutsuki, Naruto and Kurama combine their chakra together at the cost of their possible death.
-In the aftermath, Kurama reveals he was told a lie about this combination and he is the only one to die.
-As Kurama goes to the afterlife, Naruto continues to fight against the remaining Kara members.
+Naruto clashes with the members from Kara to protect his children, to which the village fears the Ōtsutsuki clan is planning to attack again through Kara's members as well, like Boruto and Kawaki, who share a cursed mark known as Karma.
+In the fight against Kara's leader, Isshiki Ōtsutsuki, Naruto and Kurama combine their chakra together at the cost of their possible death.
+In the aftermath, Kurama reveals that he lied to Naruto about this combination, knowing that he would refuse to use their newfound power if it meant that Kurama would die, and he goes to the afterlife.
+Naruto continues to fight against the remaining Kara members.
+Kawaki's desire to protect Naruto results in sending him alongside Hinata to another dimension where the two will be trapped without aging until he believes the current fights are over.

 In light novels

 Naruto also appears in the epilogue light novels of the series.
-In the first one, despite still not having obtained his prosthetic arm, goes on a mission with his friend Sai to capture a dangerous ninja named Garyō.
-In the second one, he allies with Sunagakure ninja Temari's team to find the missing Shikamaru Nara who made a promise to him to work together once Naruto became the Hokage.
-He makes a brief appearance in Sakura Hiden where he and Hinata try to aid Sakura from a group of enemies.
+In the first one, despite still not having obtained his prosthetic arm, he goes on a mission with his friend Sai to capture a dangerous ninja named Garyō.
+In the second one, he allies with Sunagakure ninja Temari's team to find the missing Shikamaru Nara, who made a promise to him to work together once Naruto became the Hokage.
+He makes a brief appearance in Sakura Hiden, where he and Hinata try to aid Sakura from a group of enemies.
 In Sasuke Hiden, he sends a message to Sasuke, which convinces him to return to Konohagakure.
-In the final one, Konoha Hiden, Naruto marries Hinata after asking his former mentor, Iruka Umino, to the place of his father for the wedding.
+In the final one, Konoha Hiden, Naruto marries Hinata after asking his former mentor, Iruka Umino, to take the place of his father for the wedding.
 A novel by Mirei Miyamoto focuses on Naruto's life as a father.
-Another novel, Naruto Retsuden, explores Naruto having falling to an illness as a result of relying on Kurama's chakra across his entire life.
+Another novel, Naruto Retsuden, explores Naruto having fallen ill as a result of relying on Kurama's chakra across his entire life.